KnowledgeCaptureAndDiscovery/OBA/docs/adding_custom_queries.md

 ```

-## Defining the responses
+## Defining the Custom Query Responses

-The response is going to be a List of Model as a JSON Format.
+Following the OpenAPI specification, we must select the type of response the query is returning.
+In this case, the response is a list of *Model* in a JSON Format.

 ```yaml
       responses: